 Programmable Finance Is Rewriting the Rules of Fandom

-Signal — The New Collateral: Emotion as an Asset
+The New Collateral: Emotion as an Asset

-In the age of programmable finance — digital money systems governed by blockchain code — a strange new collateral has emerged: human emotion.
+We are in the age of programmable finance.
+These are digital money systems governed by blockchain code.
+In this era, a strange new collateral has emerged: human emotion.
 Football, once a sanctuary of loyalty and shared memory, is being rewritten as a speculative, tradeable asset class.

-Cathie Wood, founder and CEO of ARK Invest, recently participated in the funding round for Brera Holdings, soon to be Solmate.
-The deal formed part of an oversubscribed $300 million Private Investment Public Equity (PIPE) that underpins Brera’s transformation from a multi-club football business into a Solana-based Digital Asset Treasury.
+Cathie Wood founded ARK Invest, where she is the CEO.
+She recently participated in the funding round for Brera Holdings.
+Brera is soon to be known as Solmate.
+The deal was part of an oversubscribed $300 million Private Investment Public Equity (PIPE).
+This PIPE underpins Brera’s transformation from a multi-club football business into a Solana-based Digital Asset Treasury.
 The plan includes validator operations in Abu Dhabi and dual listings on Nasdaq and UAE exchanges.

 The Vacuum of Oversight